 If test is improving or modifying NNVC filter set #0 or NNVC filter set #1, then results relatively to corresponding filter in NNVC-3.0 are requested.

 Proponents in Super Resolution category are requested to report results both relatively to AhG11 anchor and also relatively to adaptive resolution coding with RPR filter (Test 2.1).
-For super-resolution category, proponents are recommended to provide results with 10% rate matching or with close enough quality to the anchor.
+For super-resolution category, proponents are recommended to provide results with 10% rate matching or with rate points that provide close enough quality matching to the anchor.
 It is requested to provide RD-curves for all six 4K sequences in comparison with AhG11 anchor.

 Proponents are encouraged to report both CPU and GPU decoding run time.